J-Dattani/Voyageur-Bags/README.md

 Explore the `screenshots` folder for a visual representation of the project features and structure.
 [Go to Screenshots Folder](https://github.com/J-Dattani/Voyageur-Bags/tree/main/Screenshots).

 ## Usage Guidelines
 Feel free to clone the repository and run it on your local system to test and explore its features.
-However, forking or submitting changes is restricted due to its proprietary nature.
+However, forking or submitting changes is restricted.

 ## Acknowledgements
 I would like to express my gratitude to **9Brainz** for providing the opportunity to work on this project during my internship.
 Special thanks to my mentors for their guidance and support throughout the development process.